umbraco/UmbracoDocs/Reference/Routing/Request-Pipeline/outbound-pipeline.md

 Then add the virtual directory.

 If the URL provider encounters collisions when generating content URLs, it will always select the first available node and assign the URL to this one.
 The remaining nodes will be marked as colliding and will not have a URL generated.
-If you do try to fetch the URL of a node with a collision URL you will get an error string including the node ID (#err-1094) since this node does not currently have an active URL.
+Fetching the URL of a node with a collision URL will result in an error string including the node ID (#err-1094) since this node does not currently have an active URL.
-This can happen if you use the umbracoUrlName property to override the generated URL of a node, or in some cases when having multiple root nodes without hostnames assigned.
+This can happen if an umbracoUrlName property is being used to override the generated URL of a node, or in some cases when having multiple root nodes without hostnames assigned.

 :::warning
 Keep in mind that this means publishing a unpublished node with a conflicting URL, might change the active node being rendered on that specific URL in cases where the published node should now take priority according to sort order in the tree!